thegridelectric/gridworks-protocol/docs/types/fsm-trigger-from-atn.rst

     - Format: UuidCanonicalTextual

 **Trigger**:
     - Description: Trigger.
-This is meant to be a string that is interpretted as an event that triggers a cascade of other events, transitions and actions in the Spaceheat Nodes of the SCADA.
+This remote event will triggers a cascade of local events, transitions and actions in the Spaceheat Nodes of the SCADA.
 This comes from the language of Finite State Machines

 **TypeName**:
     - Description: All GridWorks Versioned Types have a fixed TypeName, which is a string of lowercase alphanumeric words separated by periods, most significant word (on the left) starting with an alphabet character, and final word NOT all Hindu-Arabic numerals.